BAkinmarin/the-cleaning-hack/README.md

 ### User Stories

 ### User
+>As a user I want to be able to find a reliable cleaner in my area to clean my house.
+As a user I want to be able to contact the user via email or phone.
+As a user I want to be able to request a quote online.
+As a user I was to be able to book an appointment online.
+As a user I want to be able to see the price.
+As a user I want to be able to see evidence of previous work.
+As a user I was to be able to read or hear from other people that have used this cleaner.
+As a user I want to be able to find out when the business is open.
+As a user I want to be able to view social media accounts.

 ### Business Owner
+>As the site owner, I want to showcase the value we provide and the of quality work we deliver to our clients.
+As the site owner, I want to build trust and showcase our professionalism and reliability.
+As the site owner, I want to generate leads and provide an easy way for prospects to book in and request quotes.
+As the site owner I want to use this website to attract more prospects from in and around Buckinghamshire.
+As the site owner, I want to attract potential talent to work for us.
+As the site owner I want the user to see my business opening hours.

 ### Scope Plane
 >The website should have a Navigation menu that is consistent across all pages and devices.